 The cost (per person): $20+ depending on your choice of restaurant

 Sometimes, not being responsible for cleaning your house is all you need.
 Eat a continental breakfast in the morning and make good use of all the amenities you usually don't have access to the pool is never a bad idea.
 Remember, hotels are meant for comfort and relaxation, so let someone else do all the work while you kick back and enjoy yourself.

 The cost: $100+ per room

-Spend the day at the library
+Spend the day at the library1 comment on this story

 A mind excursion can be just as good as a physical one.
 Head over to the spectacular Salt Lake City Library (or any library) and spend the day reading a thought-provoking book or let your kids read "If You Give A Mouse A Cookie" for the millionth time.
 The point is, the library puts the world at your fingertips!

 In the end, Spring Break is all about making memories with your kids.
 Who says you need money to make that happen?
 Not us!
 Get great deals on family fun, restaurants, vacations and more at KSLDeals.com.